mattConn/octopress/source/_posts/2018/2018-05-01-pattern-in-quotients-of-seven-and-pi.markdown

 $$\left \{ \frac{(7 \times 3) \ + 1}{7} \right \}$$

-This gets us our integer 3 and the mantissa we want (marked by the first offset, 0) through an addition of 1.
+This gets us our integer 3 and the mantissa we want through an addition of 1.
 As seen in the table, the first division by 7 out of any 7 divisions will have a mantissa starting with 1 and 4.

 $$\left \{ \frac{22}{7} \right \} \ = \ \left \{\frac{1}{7} \right \}$$